 Select a an exam type

-As a minimum, applicants should normally hold or be predicted to achieve the equivalent of the following UK qualifications or their equivalent: a first-class or strong upper second-class undergraduate degree with honours in any subject, though applicants must be able to demonstrate that they have the skills and training necessary to follow the course.
-For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.
+As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent: a first-class or strong upper second-class undergraduate degree with honours in any subject, though applicants must be able to demonstrate that they have the skills and training necessary to follow the course.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.5 out of 4.0.

 Students living in